emilyslade/tree-vs-parametric-MICE/README.md

 data_generation.R
  - Simulate data according to Scenarios 1 and 2
+ - Start here and simulate data before moving on to Scenario_1.R or Scenario_2.R

 Scenario_1.R
  - Corresponds to Scenario 1, data with an interaction